rKaic/pennyworth/README.md

 !helloworld
 ```

+### Module Parameters

+The `logger` parameter is a reference to the object responsible for logging debug and error information (this has been initialized in `app.js`)

+The `repo` parameter is a reference to the object managing the persistent datastore implemented in `Repository.js`.

+The `botManager` parameter is a reference to the object that provides access to the different `Bot`s that are currently running within Pennyworth.

+### Command Parameters

+The `params` parameter is an array of the text that was input after the command.
+Ex: the user types `!helpme Obi-Wan Kenobi!
+You're my only hope!` which triggers the `!helpme` command, the `params` would be ```["Obi-Wan", "Kenobi!", "You're", "my", "only", "hope!"]```.

+The `bot` parameter is a reference to the `Bot` that received the command.

+The `userID` parameter is the service-specific ID of the user who invoked the command.

+The `channelID` parameter is the service-specific ID of the channel in which the command was received.

+The `serverID` parameter is the service-specific ID of the server/organization in which the command was received.

+The `callback` parameter is a function that writes its argument to the channel in which the command was received.

 ## Adding Polls

 Add a new .js file under the `/polls` directory.
 It will automatically be picked up when Pennyworth is run.